Dre Campbell Farm

 15. Arber Bio Insecticide

-The Arber Bio Insecticide is made with an active ingredient that poisons these pests.
-Moreover, you can use it on vegetables, fruit trees, tropical plants, and more.
+The Arber Bio Insecticide has an active ingredient that poisons these pests.
+It can be used on vegetables, fruit trees, tropical plants, and more.

 16. Repellent Plants

-There are also a few plants that act as natural deterrents to codling moths.
-Plants that repel condling moths include tansy, nasturtiums, and lavender.
+A few plants also act as natural deterrents to codling moths.
+Plants that repel codling moths include tansy, nasturtiums, and lavender.

 Planting these plants in the area can help minimize codling moth problems.